chbatey/kafka-unit/README.md

 KafkaUnit kafkaUnitServer = new KafkaUnit("localhost:5000", "localhost:5001");
 ```

-It's required that such a connection string consists of only one `host:port` pair - otherwise an exception will be thrown, and the `host` will be replaced by `localhost`.
+Currently only `localhost` is supported and it's required that the connection string consists of only one `localhost:[port]` pair.

 You can then write your own code to interact with Kafka or use the following methods: